emrekultursay/android-vulkan-tutorials/tutorial03_traceable_layers/README.md

 1. cd tutorial03_traceable_layers/layerlib
 2. git clone --recursive https://github.com/KhronosGroup/Vulkan-ValidationLayers.git
+3. Make sure the `cmake` binary is on your `PATH` environment variable.
-3. Now, at this point, open this sample with Android Studio with "Open an Existing Project" option
+4. Open this sample with Android Studio with "Open an Existing Project" option
+5. Sync the project with Gradle Files.
+This can take 3-5 minutes to sync.
-4. Build the project, and start debugging (Run > Debug App).
-It can take 5-10 minutes to build on slower machines.
+6. Build the project, and start debugging (Run > Debug App).
+It can take 5-10 minutes to build.

 Once the app triggers validation layer assert (embedded on purpose inside this sample in the app), you can see the stack frames in the Android Studio IDE debugger.
 You can also step into the validation layer, and check the values of all variables.

 ## Future Work
-- Automically pull the source code automatically in Gradle.
+- Automatically pull the source code automatically in Gradle.

 # Screenshot
 ![screenshot](screenshot.png)